| |

 |

-Our top goal in picking MP3s to include in our weekly lists is to make sure they are honest and relevant.
+My top goal in picking MP3s to include is to make sure they are honest and relevant.
 News organizations that score well on these factors do the following:

 - They strive to engage in the traditional role of the press as watchdog over the activities of governments, corporations, and others in power.

-- They don't avoid subjects and facts that would be embarrassing to corporations and governments.
+- They don't avoid subjects and facts that would be embarrassing to those in power.

 - They don't parrot the propaganda dished out by The Powers That Be without investigative treatment and critical analysis, and they don't pass off press releases and "video news releases" as actual news.